saurabh4autonomous/CarND-Capstone/README.md

 ## Challenges Faced
 #### Latency Issue

 When turning the camera on in the simulator, we faced a very high latency which led to control failure of the car.
-The following methods improved the issue slightly, but still did not solve it.
+The following methods improved the issue slightly, but still did not solve it:
-- Processing every 5th image received,
+- Processing only every 5th image received
-- Activating Classifier only when the traffic light waypoints are within 100 unit distance
+- Activating classifier only when the traffic light waypoints are within 100 unit distance
-- Reducing Number of Waypoint Used to 50.
+- Reducing the number of waypoints used to 50